 Because demand is always high, the cleaning business is a low-risk startup.
 Homeowners, business owners—anyone with vested interests in property—are motivated to maintain their expensive investments.

-High-ticket items such as flooring, carpeting, and appliances must be regularly cleaned and maintained to meet warranty requirements.
+High-ticket items such as flooring, carpeting, and appliances must be regularly cleaned and maintained to meet warranty requirements and hold value.

 For your staff, this means job security.

 When employees feel secure about their own financial future, they naturally help build a healthy company in which there are no limits on income potential.

 Delivering excellent service is one of the keys to building a cleaning business.
 But it isn’t everything.
 Doing work that consistently outshines the competition is just as important.

 The surprise is that it isn’t difficult to distinguish yourself from the others and deliver outstanding work on a regular basis.

 The truth?
 Most companies will not go the extra mile.
 If yours does, doors will open where you least expect them to.

 First, set in place a few simple, proven systems.
 Second, ensure that staff are well-trained and incentivized.Third, maintain a healthy and positive company.